IlanKal/Evva/Backend/README.md

 # Evva Backend

+This is the backend for **Evva**, a smart event-planning platform for companies.
-Backend for the Evva website, built with Node.js.
-The server connects to a database (PostgreSQL) using Sequelize and interacts with the Copilot API.
+Built with **Node.js**, it connects to a **PostgreSQL** database using **Sequelize**.

+The backend receives event preferences collected via a built-in chatbot interface, filters relevant suppliers (e.g., venues, catering, DJs, photographers), and uses a custom optimization algorithm to recommend the best supplier combination that fits the user's budget and needs.

 ## Prerequisites
 - **Node.js** and **npm** installed on your machine.